-- If you look at the map of Sicily, you’ll notice that all of the cities are upside-down on the map- that’s because they made the map according to what it would like if you were looking at it from Rome
+- If you look at the map of Sicily, you’ll notice that all of the cities are upside-down on the map.
+That’s because they made the map according to how it would look if you were seeing it from Rome.

 - The Gallery of Maps is the world’s largest series of painted maps.

 - The most recent restoration of the maps cost about $2.3 million.

 - The current calendar we use today is named after Pope Gregory XIII (the pope who arranged for the design of this gallery), which brought about the idea of leap years.